 You've probably heard a lot about the interest in physical gold.
 Indeed, many are buying gold coins and considering selling their gold jewelry (or, better yet, hoarding their gold jewelry).
 With the price of gold well above $1,700 an ounce, and gold bugs insisting it will go higher, it is tempting to buy gold.

 But what if you don't have enough money to invest in physical gold?
 There are less expensive alternatives, like silver, but one type of metal becoming more popular is copper.
-Penny hoarders are looking for ways to cash in on the fact that the price of copper is rising — and if you are prepared for the future, your pennies could be worth more than one cent.
+Penny hoarders are looking for ways to cash in on the price of copper rising — and if you are prepared for the future, your pennies could be worth more than one cent.

 Before you get too excited and start picking up every penny you find, it's important to understand that not all pennies are the same.
 Pennies produced starting in 1983 are made mostly from zinc.
-If you want a penny that is 95% copper, you need to look for coins that are dated 1982 or older.
-The zinc pennies aren't nearly as valuable; in fact, some copper pennies are going for as much as $2 apiece.
+If you want a penny that's 95% copper, you need to look for dated 1982 or older coins.
+The zinc pennies aren't nearly as valuable.
+Some copper pennies are going for as much as $2 apiece.

-Buying pennies is more affordable than buying gold, though, and they can be a little easier to store — at least you don't have to worry as much?about theft.
-There are also businesses that will store large bags of copper pennies on your behalf in secure locations.
+Buying pennies is more affordable than buying gold, and they can be a little easier to store.
+At least you don't have to worry as much about theft.
+Some businesses will store large bags of copper pennies on your behalf in secure locations.
 Companies like the Portland Mint make it more affordable to invest in certified pennies.
-You can order boxes of them delivered to you, or you can store it.
+You can order boxes of them delivered to you or pay to have them stored.
 However, as with companies that store gold for you, most facilities that store copper pennies on your behalf will also charge you a fee.

-Before you decide on such a company, though, it is important to double check to make sure the company can provide what it promises.
+Before you decide on such a company, it is important to double-check to ensure the company can provide what it promises.
 This is also important if you buy pennies online.
 Some sellers will send you a mix of “copper pennies” and “zinc pennies.”
 You want a guarantee that your pennies are all going to be mostly copper if you go this route.
 Otherwise, you could end up overpaying for pennies that are worth much less.